SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Experiments

 In Equation \ref{eqn:Occlusion Order Accuracy}, $similarityMatrix$ is the element-wise equality comparison between the ground truth OOAM, $gtOOAM$, and the predicted OOAM, $predOOAM$.
 As an object cannot occlude itself, the diagonal of any OOAM is always 0.
 Thus, we subtract the number of elements along the diagonal of $gtOOAM$, $gtOOAMDiagonalSize$, from the calculation of $ACC_{OO}$. $ACC_{OO}$ is used to evaluate the model's ability to accurately determine the order of occlusions in a clutter of objects by comparing the OOAM generated by the model to the ground truth OOAM using Algorithm \ref{alg:occlusion_order_accuracy}.
+We give a specific example of how to compute $ACC_{OO}$ in Sections \ref{sec4} and \ref{sec5} of our supplementary materials.